Visit Scarecrows in the Village through October and vote on your favorite. Photo courtesy of Peddler's Village

 50. Stay in a Treehouse

-Book a tree house vacation for future getaway.
+Book a tree house vacation for a future getaway.

 This post was originally published in Sept.
-2015 and has been updated by Corrie Stango for 2022.
+2015 and has been updated by Alyce Wilson for 2023.